Pattedetable/radiohm-vernier/README.md

 ![screenshot](https://raw.githubusercontent.com/Pattedetable/radiohm-vernier/master/montage.jpg)

-The data is gathered through an Arduino Uno board with the ```radhiohm.ino``` script on it.
+The data is gathered through an Arduino Uno board with the ```radiohm.ino``` script on it.
 The position is computed using a digital caliper.
 A light detector is fixed to it.
 On the graph, the position is represented on the x axis, while the intensity of the light (in fact the voltage of the detector) is represented on the y axis.

 ![screenshot](https://raw.githubusercontent.com/Pattedetable/radiohm-vernier/master/montage_breadboard.jpg)